FlowFuse/flowfuse/docs/admin/introduction.md

     This includes making them an admin - giving them full access to the platform.

-It also provides a list of all pending user invitations, showing who invited who to what team.
+It also provides a list of all pending user invitations, showing who invited whom to which team.

 ### Managing Teams